 You can have more good days than bad days, and you can feel happy more than you feel sad – this doesn’t mean that you aren’t suffering from depression.
 Try to stay positive and feel grateful for the good days, and don’t bring yourself down if you have a bad day.

 Another common sign of depression can be unusual sleep and eating habits.
-For instance, you may suffer with insomnia or trouble waking up in the mornings.
 You might find that you need help to combat insomnia, or you sleep too much.

 Just like with sleeping, your eating habits can also change dramatically.
 Perhaps you don’t feel like you have an appetite anymore, or maybe you are eating a lot more than you usually do.
 Both of these can be signs of low mood or depression.